• Skip to primary navigation

 When the mixture is well combined, add in your chocolate chips!
 Feel free to adjust the ratio of chocolate chips to your liking.

-Roll the batter in balls - feel free to do small or large balls, depending on your preference.
-Lay the balls flat on a baking sheet and pop in the freezer to firm up for a few minutes, then enjoy!
+Roll the batter into balls using your hands or a cookie scoop; feel free to make small or large balls, depending on your preference.
+Lay the big or little bites flat on a baking sheet and pop in the freezer to firm up for a few minutes.
+Then enjoy cold or at room temperature!

 Ingredients for chocolate chip cookie dough balls